“`xml

 • Shipboard safety

-Boot camp is tough but rewarding.
+Boot camp can be challenging but also rewarding.

-It builds teamwork and discipline.
+It helps build teamwork and discipline.

 Career Paths in the Navy